Richard Childress: Ownership of Richard Childress Racing

-He retired from driving in 1981 after Rod Osterlund sold his NASCAR team to J.D.
-Stacy, and Osterlund's driver Dale Earnhardt did not want to drive for Stacy.
+He retired from driving in 1981 after Rod Osterlund sold his NASCAR team to Jim Stacy, and Osterlund's driver Dale Earnhardt did not want to drive for Stacy.
 Childress, with recommendations from R. J. Reynolds Tobacco Company, chose to retire and put Earnhardt behind the wheel of his No. 3 car, complete with Wrangler Jeans sponsorship.
 That first alliance with Earnhardt lasted for a single season.
 Ricky Rudd was hired in 1982 and drove for two years, giving the Childress team its first career victory in June 1983 at Riverside.
 Earnhardt returned for the 1984 season, and together with Childress formed one of the most potent combinations in NASCAR history.
 Earnhardt won championships in 1986, 1987, 1990, 1991, 1993, and 1994.
 In the mid-1990s, Childress began expanding his racing team, fielding entries in the Busch Series and Craftsman Truck Series.
 They won the 1995 Craftsman Truck Series championship with driver Mike Skinner in the series's first season.
 Childress expanded to a two-car operation in the NASCAR Cup Series, with Skinner driving the No. 31.
 In the early 2000s he added a third car, No. 30, driven by Jeff Green.

 Earnhardt was killed on the last lap of the 2001 Daytona 500.
 Childress promoted Busch driver Kevin Harvick to drive the renumbered No. 29.
 Harvick would win in only his third start, at the Atlanta Motor Speedway.
 With Harvick having won the Busch Series championship in 2001 and 2006, RCR became the first team in NASCAR history to win all three of NASCAR's national championship series.
 RCR also won the Busch Grand National Series Owner's Championships in 2003 with Kevin Harvick and Johnny Sauter and in 2007 with Scott Wimmer and Jeff Burton.
 RCR won the 2011 NASCAR Camping World Truck Series and the 2013 NASCAR Nationwide Series Championship, both with Childress's grandson Austin Dillon driving the No. 3.
+Following the sudden passing of Kyle Busch, Childress renumbered the No. 8 to the No. 33 and announced that Austin Hill will drive the No. 33 at Charlotte Motor Speedway.

 Childress's current full-time drivers in the NASCAR Cup Series are: